Overview

 Item 17 Voting Client Securities

 The Adviser will have no obligation or authority to vote in proxy matters.
-If the client delegates voting
+Clients will receive proxies

 In addition, the Adviser does not take any action on legal notices the Adviser or a client can receive from